sbrus105/ee312_utPod/README.md

-# ee312_utPod
+ ee312_utPod
- Partnered with Collin Torok
+ Sam Brus and Collin Torok

+run program by using linux command ./test